 • air pollution.

-The disease develops secretly for a long time.
-The tumor begins to form in the glands, mucous membranes, but the proliferation of metastases throughout the body occurs very quickly.
-Risk factors for malignant neoplasm are:
+The disease develops covertly for a long time.
+The tumor begins to form in the glands and mucous membrane, but metastases grow very quickly throughout the body.
+Risk factors for the occurrence of malignant neoplasms are:

 • air pollution;